Europe has some spectacular opportunities for walkers.Read more...

 To help to jog the memory, I add, Liguria is the area around Genoa.
 Then there’s a flicker of recognition that you are going to somewhere in northern Italy, but Genoa is in a black hole as far as most tourists are concerned even if Byron, Dickens, James and a whole host of writers have penned thousands of words on the place.
 Genoa was once a maritime superpower and has the biggest preserved medieval city in Europe, but it’s hard to find more than a handful of people who are aware of that these days.

 We’ve spent most of our summers there ever since.
 We’ve driven up and down almost every road in Liguria and considering the excess of hairpin bends that’s quite an achievement.
 Behind this book is two generations of experience of getting to know Liguria.
 My father-in-law could banter away in Genoese dialect and my mother-in-law would whisk up a pesto sauce that could hold its own against any Ligurian-born cook’s version.
-They’d go truffle hunting with the man who ran the local pasta shop and knew all the best places to eat and to shop.
 Many of the places I recommend in the book are places that they introduced me to.
-Liguria has got under the family skin to such an extent that, if we go somewhere else in Italy the kids will all bemoan that there’s no focaccia for lunch, and my kitchen cupboard in London is stuffed with walnut sauce, taggiasca olives and anchovies.
+Liguria has got under the family skin to such an extent that, if we go somewhere else in Italy, the kids will all bemoan that there’s no focaccia for lunch, and my kitchen cupboard in London is stuffed with walnut sauce, taggiasca olives and anchovies.

 Working on the new edition of this book has been a great experience and has given me a chance to go out and meet some fascinating people, many of whom are running small businesses and trying to save the traditional industries and products that have made this region different from the rest of Italy.
 I have come back laden with jams, olives and basil plants.